|

 first appeared in 1909 when a former player W J Scott cast a copper centrepiece to perch on the new west stand.
 Our

-world-famous ball-and-cockerel emblem is believed to have its origins in
+world-famous ball-and-cockerel emblem is believed to have its origins in cock-fighting, because combative cocks were fitted with

-cock-fighting, because combative cocks were fitted with tiny spurs.
+tiny spurs.
 1915 - After finishing

-15th, 15th, 12th, 17th 17th, Spurs finally are
+15th, 15th, 12th, 17th 17th, Spurs finally are relegation to Second Division after finishing 20th, BUT

-who had finished above Spurs in 1914-15, were told
+promoted.
+Chelsea, who had finished above Spurs in 1914-15, were told that

-Arsenal (who had finished sixth in Division 2 in 1914-15, behind Barnsley, Wolves and Birmingham) were promoted at spurs’
+(who had finished sixth in Division 2 in 1914-15, behind Barnsley, Wolves and

-expense.
+Birmingham) were promoted at spurs’ expense.
 BASTARDS.
 1920 - Shenanighans

-with Arsenal's first division status cannot over shadow Spurs storming to
+with Arsenal's first division status cannot over shadow

-their first league championship, the second division title, with a record 70
+Spurs storming to their first league championship, the second division title,

-again and so it brought our second FA Cup triumph, Spurs beating Wolverhampton Wanderers 1-0 at Stamford Bridge with a
+again and so it brought our second FA Cup triumph, Spurs beating

-Jimmy Dimmock winner on a rain sodden pitch.
-Spurs had
+a rain sodden pitch.
+Spurs had accounted for Bristol

-accounted for Bristol Rovers 6-2, Bradford City4-0, Southend
+Rovers 6-2, Bradford City4-0, Southend United 4-1, Aston Villa 1-0 and

-United 4-1, Aston Villa 1-0 and Preston 2-1 in the semi all at the first
+Preston 2-1 in the semi all at the first attempt.
+1928 - Relegation to Second

 Division with 38 points.
 1933 - Promotion again,